 Milford Track option day 2: You’ll cross the Clinton River and walk through mountain beech forests and open clearings to the Hirere Waterfalls.
 You then continue onto a grassy plain (known as the Prairie) where the views open out into Clinton Canyon.
 A rocky but well made path takes you up to Marlene’s Creek and then to Pompolona Lodge.
 A good day hike with 10 miles distance over an ascent of 400m.

-This morning we visit Arrowtown, a pretty gold rush village with a ‘wild west’ feel to it.
+We walk the Frankton Arm, a pleasant level shoreline walk to the Frankton Tavern where we can enjoy the Boatshed cafe en route.
 We then continue south to Te Anau; set on a lake of the same name, where we stay for three nights.
-In the heart of the Southern Lakes region from where we can walk alongside the Lake and explore the magnificent Fjordland National Park.
+We're in the heart of the Southern Lakes region from where we can walk alongside the Lake and explore the magnificent Fjordland National Park.

 Milford Track option day 3: Today You will reach the head of the Clinton valley and walk over the Mackinnon pass.
-The hardest day, this is around 9 miles but with 720m of ascent.
+This is around 9 miles but with 720m of ascent.
 You’ll have a chance to visit the Sutherland Falls, the world’s fifth highest waterfall with a drop of 580m.